Updated: May 5

 There is player interaction in Villagers: you’ll be watching to see what others have built and what specialties are gone (there are only two copies of each skill in the game) but this is, above all, a good-natured game.
 It’s not a game where you need worry unduly about your carefully constructed points engine being destroyed or disrupted by another player.
 Villagers is competitive, but not aggressively so.

 Villagers is an attractive and appealing game designed by Haakon Hoel Gaarder and published by Sinister Fish.
-The version shown here is a pre-production prototype, so the final version may look a little different, depending on how well the game does in the Kickstarter campaign which is on right now...
+The version shown here on Board's Eye View is a pre-production prototype, so the final version may look a little different, depending on how well the game does in its Kickstarter campaign.

 (Review by Selwyn Ward)